Major in Computer & Mathematical Sciences - Secondary Education Concentration

 The Computer and Mathematics Secondary Education concentration requires 127 units for completion.
 Students must complete 62 required units in content courses, 25 required units in Towson UTeach courses, 28 required units in Core Curriculum courses not satisfied by the major, and 12 required units in their final internship, earning a grade equivalent of 2.00 or higher in each course.

-The Teacher Education Executive Board, representing all initial teacher education programs at Towson University, utilizes the following minimum requirements as conditions for admission into teacher education programs, maintaining candidate status and formal entry into the capstone internship.
+The Teacher Education Executive Board, representing all initial teacher education programs at Towson University, utilizes the following minimum requirements as conditions for admission into teacher education programs, maintaining candidate status, and entry into the capstone internship.
 Programs may include additional requirements for admission into the program and/or the capstone internship.

 I. PROCEDURES AND REQUIREMENTS FOR ADMISSION TO ALL TEACHER EDUCATION PROGRAMS